12 Best Squat Rack Exercises You Should Try

 Here’s how to perform the rack deadlift:

-1. Set the safety bars on the squat rack to your shin level.
+1. Set the safety bars on the rack to your shin level.

 2. Put an Olympic bar on the safety bars and load the appropriate weights and collars.